 Are Exolane Smart Contracts Audited?

 Yes.
 Exolane's smart contracts have been audited 7 times by two independent security firms: 6 audits by Sherlock and 1 by Zellic.
 The audits cover the core protocol, oracle integration, collateral system, liquidation logic, funding rate math, position management, vault contracts, and access controls.
-All critical and high-severity findings were fixed and verified by auditors.

 Audit Timeline